elf-alchemist/doom-utils/man/wad.5.md

-All wad file start with the binary magic numbers "IWAD" or "PWAD", depending on whether they are "Internal wads", the base game, or "Patch wads", essentially mods that override previous content or add new content on top of the previous one.
+All wad file start with the binary magic numbers "IWAD" or "PWAD", depending on whether they are "Internal wads", the base game, or "Patch wads", essentially mods that override previous content or add new content on top of the latter.

 CREDITS
 =======